spacetelescope/jdaviz/docs/imviz/plugins.rst

     and :guilabel:`Annulus width`, respectively.
 Median of the pixels within the annulus region will be used but the annulus shape will not be shown on display.
-  * Subset: Define a region for background calculation (median) using Subset draw tool and select that region using the :guilabel:`Background` drop-down menu.
+  * Subset: Define a region for background calculation (median) using Subset draw tool and select that region using the :guilabel:`Background` dropdown menu.

 6. For some JWST and HST images, pixel area in arcsec squared is automatically populated in the :guilabel:`Pixel area` field from image metadata.
 If it does